tecnella-com/crypto-follow/README.md

 #### 1. Go to the Last Release and download it
 1. Go to [Crypto follow, Github Repository](https://github.com/tecnella-com/crypto-follow "Go to Repository")
-2. select the Last Releases
+2. Select the Last Releases
 3. Download Crypto-Follow-v.x.x.x.zip
 4. Extract the files